osanj/osanj.github.io/content/post/notes-on-homographies/index.md

 Once this is done the elements of $$\vec{h}$$ and $$h_{33}$$ (or whatever element was fixed) can be arranged into a matrix again.
 Then the homography can be used to project points from one domain to another.
 Of course, the usual requirements for matrix inversion also apply here, i.e. $$M$$ needs to exhibit linear independence, for instance this is not given if two correspondence pairs are identical.

-This kind of approach is called _Direct Linear Transform_ in literature.
+This kind of approach is called _Direct Linear Transform_ (DLT) in literature.
+It is only a viable approach if the correspondences are sufficiently precise.
+Robust homography estimation is usually done with more than 4 correspondences and using RANSAC-style methods which can cope with incorrect correspondences.

-To conclude, here is a simple python implementation:
+To conclude, here is an implementation in Python:

 {{< highlight Python >}}
 from typing import Optional